Robb v. Lock Haven

 To meet Title IX’s athletic participation test, an educational program must meet one of the following requirements:

 - Provide substantially proportionate participation opportunities for women and men athletes, or

-- fully and effectively accommodate the interest and abilities of the underrepresented sex, typically female.
+- Fully and effectively accommodate the interest and abilities of the underrepresented sex.

 The eight student athletes AAUW supports in this case through the legal case support program allege that LHU has failed all three prongs of the participation test.
 The complaint states that LHU has failed to add a women’s athletic team since 1994 and has not elevated women’s club teams to the varsity level despite requests, interest, and ability.
 Plaintiffs further charge LHU with seeking to avoid adding new teams for its women students by manipulating roster management — inflating the rosters of women’s teams with students who do not meet Title IX’s definition of athletic participants (for example by including names of women who signed up but do not participate on the team) and capping the men’s teams.

-In January 2019, the students filed a motion for summary judgment on all claims.
-They moved for summary judgment on their Title IX claims asserting violations of:
+In January 2019, the students filed a motion for summary judgment on all claims asserting violations of Title IX’s;

 - equal athletic opportunities, by depriving female students of significant numbers of athletic opportunities,